-General Information about cookies
+General information about cookies

-A cookie is a small file typically consisting of a string of letters and numbers that is sent by a web server to a web browser (e.g. Internet Explorer), and stored by the browser.
+A cookie is a small file typically consisting of a string of letters and numbers that are sent by a web server to a web browser (e.g. Chrome) and stored by the browser.
 This small file is then sent back to the server each time the browser requests a page from the server.

 Cookies can be used by web servers to distinguish and track users as they navigate different pages on a website and to improve the experience for returning users.

-Cookies can be either session cookies or persistent cookies.
+Cookies are essential and non-essential and can be either session cookies or persistent cookies.
+Essential cookies are required to make the website function and allow you to experience and use it.
 A session cookie will expire at the end of the user session, effectively when the web browser is closed.
 A persistent cookie will be stored by the browser and will remain valid until a set expiry date (unless deleted by the user before the expiry date).

-• Improve our websites’ usability;
+• To improve our website’s usability;

 • To identify people to whom we wish to show our advertisements;